-To this day thousands of years old rites and cults characterize Naples.
-They are of Greek, Roman and Christian origin, mixed with traditions and legends.
+To this day, Naples is characterized by thousands of years old rites and cults of Greek, Roman, and Christian origin mixed with traditions and legends.

-From then on, in the damp, dark crypts of the churches and cemeteries of Naples, skulls were more and more venerated.
-Since in ancient tradition Diana-Hekate is the goddess of femininity and at the same time also the leader of the dead, it was especially women who acted as intermediaries to the underworld.
+Since then, skulls have been increasingly venerated in the damp, dark crypts of the churches and cemeteries of Naples.
+In ancient tradition, Diana-Hekate is the goddess of femininity and the leader of the dead, making it especially women who act as intermediaries to the underworld.
 The ancient day of the moon goddess Diana, Monday, became the day chosen for this purpose.

-Initially, this cult of the soul was supported by the Catholic Church in order to collect offerings and donations.
-In 1969, however, it was banned by Cardinal Ursi, who considered the rite to be excessively macabre.
-The faithful were referred to the recognized saints.
-Since then, the tradition has diminished, although it has not disappeared.
-Still, therefore, there is the tradition of adopting a skull as the seat of the soul.
+Initially, the Catholic Church supported this cult of the soul to collect offerings and donations.
+However, in 1969, Cardinal Ursi banned the rite as excessively macabre, and the faithful were directed to the recognized saints.
+Since then, the tradition has diminished, but it has not disappeared.
+Therefore, the tradition of adopting a skull as the seat of the soul still exists.

-In the cult, one skull is chosen among many others, given special care and placed in separate niches.
-From then on, the believer asks for relief from the suffering of the pezzentella soul (from the Latin petere: to ask to receive something), and in return the soul asks for grace and assistance for the living person.
+In this cult, one skull is selected from many others, given special care, and placed in separate niches.
+From then on, the believer asks for relief from the suffering of the pezzentella soul (from the Latin petere: to ask to receive something), and in return, the soul asks for grace and assistance for the living person.

-In several churches of Naples and in the Fontanelle Cemetery, papers with scribbles, niches and small altars still tell of this ancient ritual that mixes faith, prayers and hopes.
-Candles, flowers, rosaries and small objects placed between the folds of the pillows on which the skulls rest attest to the reverence paid to the souls.
+Several churches in Naples and the Fontanelle Cemetery still bear witness to this ancient ritual that mixes faith, prayers, and hopes through papers with scribbles, niches, and small altars.
+Candles, flowers, rosaries, and small objects placed between the folds of the pillows on which the skulls rest attest to the reverence paid to the souls.

-To the outsider, these places of veneration for the dead are strange; to the Neapolitan, they are a place of tradition.
-In many street altars of Naples, one sees the souls in purgatory depicted with hands raised in supplication.
+To outsiders, these places of veneration for the dead seem strange, but to Neapolitans, they represent tradition.
+In many street altars of Naples, one can see the souls in purgatory depicted with hands raised in supplication.
 The famous Pulcinella clown is also a figure that connects the believer with the underworld.
 Pulciniello, the chick, hatches from the egg of death back to life.